...

 Turkey Tail mushrooms also contain several antioxidants making their health benefits two-fold.
 The unchecked buildup of free radicals (unstable molecules within the body) can do long term damage through a process called oxidative stress.
 Our immune systems are finely tuned and rely on specific types of immune cells that are vulnerable to this oxidative stress.
 That’s where antioxidants come in.
 They destroy free radicals, helping to protect our immune cells and keep us healthy.

-A 2016 study looked at the antioxidant properties of Turkey Tail and found that compounds like gallic acid, p-coumaric acid, and caffeic acid were likely responsible for Turkey Tail’s antioxidant properties.
+A 2016 study in the Journal of Enzyme Inhibition and Medicinal Chemistry looked at the antioxidant properties of Turkey Tail and found that compounds like gallic acid, p-coumaric acid, and caffeic acid were likely responsible for Turkey Tail’s antioxidant properties.

 Turkey Tail Mushrooms for Cancer